-West Lindsey District Council is undertaking a six week public consultation on the draft Gainsborough Town Centre Conservation Area Appraisal and Management Plan, which will start on Monday 8 July 2019.
+West Lindsey District Council undertook a six week public consultation on the draft Gainsborough Town Centre Conservation Area Appraisal and Management Plan, which started on Monday 8 July 2019.

 National legislation defines a conservation area as an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 A conservation area appraisal is an objective analysis of the elements which together define the area’s special architectural or historic interest.
 A management plan sets out how this special character can be protected and enhanced.